Zhang Fang: Siege of Luoyang (303–304)

 Yong was not satisfied with the outcome, so he had another coalition with Sima Ying against Sima Ai in 303.
 Sima Ying and Zhang Fang jointly attacked Luoyang and placed the capital under siege with Sima Ai and the emperor still inside.
-Ai sent his general Huangfu Shang (皇甫商) to stop Zhang's advances, but he was defeated in a surprise attack.
+Ai sent his general Huangfu Shang to stop Zhang's advances, but he was defeated in a surprise attack.
 Zhang's soldiers breached through the walls and carried out mass plunderings and killings.
-Ai personally went out to lead the army against Zhang Fang, bringing along the emperor with him.
+Ai personally went out to lead the army against Zhang Fang at Ximing Gate (西明門; the southmost end of Luoyang's western wall), bringing along the emperor with him.
 Sighting the imperial carriage, Zhang Fang did not dare to attack and instead retreated.
 Sima Ai capitalized on this and dealt Zhang Fang a major setback.

 Zhang Fang managed to return to his camp, where his men were starting to believe that they should retreat during the night.
 However, Zhang Fang did not think so, and instead ordered them to build a rampart surrounding Luoyang.
 The rampart was built in secrecy and Sima Ai himself thought that Zhang Fang was still recovering from his defeat.
 Once the rampart was completed, Sima Ai was taken by surprise and attacked him but failed.
 Meanwhile, Zhang Fang breached the Qianjin Dam (千金堨) and dried up the water mills around the capital.
 He had slave women from noble families to grind up food for his men and implemented forced labour indiscriminately as a punishment for those who he found were not partaking in the campaign hard enough.

 Despite the advantages, the siege carried on into the following year in 304.
 Sima Ai was finding success in battles against Sima Ying and his men's morale continued to soar.
 Zhang figured that Luoyang was not ready to fall and decided to retreat.
 However, just as he did, the Prince of Donghai, Sima Yue, had Sima Ai arrested, fearing that he would not be able to overcome Sima Ying and Sima Yong in the long run.
 Yue arranged to hand over Sima Ai to Zhang Fang at Jinyong Fortress (金墉城).
 Once he received the captured prince, Zhang Fang had him burnt alive in front of Zhang's own army.

-While the siege of Luoyang was going on, Sima Yong was defending Chang'an from his former general, Liu Chen (劉沈), who had rebelled against him in 303.
+While the siege of Luoyang was going on, Sima Yong was defending Chang'an from his former general, Liu Chen, who had rebelled against him in 303.
 After Liu Chen defeated Sima Yong's general, Yu Kui (虞夔), Yong urged Zhang Fang to return and help him.
-Having just completed a long siege and now forced to march back to Chang'an, Zhang took in more slave women from Luoyang into his army and had many of the city inhabitants killed to have their meat mixed with horse meat and beef for his soldiers' ration.
+Zhang Fang plundered Luoyang and took in more than ten thousand slave women into his army before departing.
+The Zizhi Tongjian further claims that, to keep his army supplied, he also had people killed and mixed their flesh with beef and horse meat.
 After reaching near Chang'an, he sent his general Dun Wei (敦偉) to attack Liu Chen during the night.
 Liu was captured and subsequently executed by Sima Yong.